Developing a Social Equity Practice

 The legacies of a domination paradigm (capitalism, patriarchy, white supremacy, to name a few) have left us without the skills we need to lean in to interdependence.
 This makes it incredibly hard to collaborate effectively.
 It makes it harder still to find generativity in conflict.

 But it doesn’t have to be this way!
-Nonviolent or “Compassionate” Communication (NVC) offers us a toolkit to deepen our own embodied self-connection,build our capacity to reach out for support, and relate to ourselves and one another with empathy so that we can show up more fully to our work in the world.
+Nonviolent or “Compassionate” Communication offers us a toolkit to relearn our innate capacity for interdependence.
+As we learn to deepen our own embodied self-connection and build our capacity to reach out for support, we can resource ourselves to show up more fully to our work in the world.
 And as we begin to unpack the way that domination culture has shaped our very language, we can learn new/old ways of communicating that bring us more deeply into alignment with our values, our purpose, and into connection with one another.

-During this 7-week, online course, we will explore practical strategies for undoing domination in ourselves, our communication, our relationships, and our collaborations.
-Each two-hour session will include interactive content and practices to engage with real-time examples from your life.
-You will have the opportunity to be paired up with a buddy for practice in between sessions.
-This course will support you to:
+During this 6-week, online course, we will explore practical strategies for undoing domination in ourselves, our communication, our relationships, and our collaborations.
+Each two hour session will include interactive content and practices to engage with real-time examples from your life.
+Over the course of the workshops and invitations to practice in between sessions, this series will support you to:

 • Identify patterns of domination culture and develop a needs-based orientation that can enable you to undo domination